Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 - Pros: Catches sophisticated attacks that simple filters miss.

-- Cons: Doubles latency and cost.
-The verifier LLM can also be fooled.
+- Cons: Doubles latency and API cost.
+The verifier LLM can also be fooled by very sophisticated injections.

 Defense Strategy 6: Context Isolation